Loading...

 Gold has symbolized wealth and prosperity in Nepal since ancient times.
 It is not only used for jewelry and decoration but also remains one of the safest investment options.
 In Nepali culture, gold is essential for weddings, Tihar, and other festivals.

 Gold purity is measured in 24 carats, with 99.9% pure gold.
 In Nepal, gold prices are determined by weight and updated daily by the Nepal Gold and Silver Dealers Association.
-While linked to international markets, local taxes and demand also influence pricing.
+Track gold price movements visually.

 Silver has long been a valuable asset, combining affordability with industrial uses and investment potential.
 It serves as a store of value, a hedge against economic uncertainty, and a versatile investment for both small and large investors.